7y2v62s55s-maker/Comfy-UI-Models-Public/Qwen3 STS/README.md

 2. Connect your reference audio to `LoadAudio`.
 3. Edit the script in `Qwen3TTSScriptProcessor` with your desired text and roles.
 4. Adjust dialogue parameters in `Qwen3TTSAdvancedDialogue` as needed.
-5. Run the workflow — output MP3 will be saved to `audio/ComfyUI`.
+5. Run the workflow to save output MP3 files to `audio/ComfyUI`.

 ## File Info